 Embracing Your Passions

 “I have filled him with the Spirit of God, with skill, ability and knowledge in all kinds of crafts–to make artistic designs for work in gold, silver and bronze, to cut and set stones, to work in wood, and to engage in all kinds of craftsmanship.”
+Exodus 31:1-6

-You can sense the pride in God’s voice as he brags about Bezalei and how he is using his gifts and skills.
+You can sense the pride in God’s voice as He brags about Bezalei and how Bezalei is using his gifts and skills.
 And it makes the parable of the talents all the more real.
 The manager (God) gave three of his servants talents of silver (our talents and gifts).
 The first two servants did something with the talents they were given.
 And the manager was proud of them and blessed them with even more talents and gifts.
 But the third servant did nothing with it.
 He simply buried it in the ground.
 And the manager was furious with him.
 God wants us to use the gifts and talents and passions He has given us.
 Being a special needs mom is not an excuse for not stewarding your gifts and talents.

 All of us have a desire in our hearts to create something.
 Maybe it’s writing a blog.
 Maybe it’s quilting or painting or cooking good food or making beautiful music.
 Maybe it’s connecting with other women and leading a small group or a children’s ministry at church.
 You know what it is.
 You can feel it in your heart.